soniah/blog/content/posts/2009-07-24-git-ignore-vim-temporary-files-in-all-directories.md

 <!--more-->

 But then I got fredded when my free subversion hosting (xp-dev.com) went down for a few days, so I've moved to git.
-Yay, no more central repository to go down&#8230;
+Yay, no more central repository to go down.

 To ignore files in git you use .gitignore, eg for a rails project: